arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-2.md

 ## Feeding itself with itself
 Problem solved?<br/>
 Not really: we have just shifted it.
-Now we are stuck with the question what the right continuation is.<br/>
+Now we are stuck with the question what the right continuation is.

 The ideal continuation must be a function able to continue the sum calulation.
 So, a function equivalent to `sum` itself.
 That is, exactly the function  `quasi_sum` is supposed to create.<br/>
 This gives the smart reader the idea of feeding `quasi_sum` with itself.
 Which, in turn, screams recursion.